rsdoiel/antenna/archives/2025/snapshots_2025.09.md

 ---

-## How we added interlaced video to Raspberry Pi 5
+## How we added interlaced video to Raspberry Pi 5 DPI

 date: 2025-03-05, from: Raspberry Pi News (.com)

 <p>Raspberry Pi 5's DPI output didn't support interlaced video at launch.
 This is how we added it.</p>
-<p>The post <a href="https://www.raspberrypi.com/news/how-we-added-interlaced-video-to-raspberry-pi-5/">How we added interlaced video to Raspberry Pi 5</a> appeared first on <a href="https://www.raspberrypi.com">Raspberry Pi</a>.</p>
+<p>The post <a href="https://www.raspberrypi.com/news/how-we-added-interlaced-video-to-raspberry-pi-5/">How we added interlaced video to Raspberry Pi 5 DPI</a> appeared first on <a href="https://www.raspberrypi.com">Raspberry Pi</a>.</p>

 <br>